 If you’re on the look out for a pet containment system for your yard, you’ll want to have a quick look over this SportDOG In-Ground Fence System SDF-100A Review Guide.

-As a quick summary, the system is for properties up to 1 1/3 acres (but can be for properties up to 100 acres with add ons), and dogs 10lbs and over.
+As a quick summary, the kit you get with the fence is for properties up to 1 1/3 acres (but can be for larger acreage with add ons), and has a collar for dogs 10lbs and over.

 In this review, we take a look at the full list of features of the fence system, how you might add to it for bigger areas of land of for more dogs, and list the cons and drawbacks of the system as well.